Primary Sclerosing Cholangitis

 It is possible that the main title of the report Primary Sclerosing Cholangitis is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.

-Primary sclerosing cholangitis is a rare progressive disorder characterized by inflammation, thickening, and abnormal formation of fibrous tissue (fibrosis) within the passages that carry bile from the liver (bile ducts).
+Primary sclerosing cholangitis (PSC) is a rare progressive disorder characterized by inflammation, thickening, and abnormal formation of fibrous tissue (fibrosis) within the passages that carry bile from the liver (bile ducts).
+Both the bile ducts within the liver (intrahepatic) and outside the liver (extrahepatic) are affected.
 This often results in the obstruction or interruption of bile flow from the liver (cholestasis).
-Symptoms associated with primary sclerosing cholangitis include fatigue and itching (pruritis), followed by yellowing of the skin, mucous membranes, and whites of the eyes (jaundice).
-In addition, affected individuals may have dark urine, light-colored stools, abdominal pain, and/or nausea.
+Symptoms associated with PSC include fatigue and itching (pruritus), followed by yellowing of the skin, mucous membranes, and whites of the eyes (jaundice).
+Affected individuals may also have dark urine, light-colored stools, abdominal pain, and/or nausea.
 In some cases, the liver may also become abnormally enlarged (hepatomegaly).
-According to the medical literature, approximately 50 to 75 percent of individuals with primary sclerosing cholangitis may also have ulcerative colitis.
-The exact cause of primary sclerosing cholangitis is not known.
+Scarring of the liver (cirrhosis) eventually develops and many individuals will ultimately require a liver transplant.
+According to the medical literature, approximately 60 to 80 percent of individuals with PSC also have inflammatory bowel disease (IBD), most often ulcerative colitis.
+The relationship between these disorders and the exact cause of PSC are not fully understood.

 American Liver Foundation

 39 Broadway, Suite 2700